ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

-## IBM i national language considerations
+## IBM i language support
-{: #ibmi-language-consid}
+{: #ibmi-language-support}

-Consider the following IBM i national language factors when working with the VSI console:
+The VSI console of an IBM i virtual machine supports English language by default and provides the following additional language support:

-- IBM i stock OS images support English (2924) or English DBCS (2984) language.
-Additional secondary languages can be installed, and the primary language can be changed on an IBM i virtual machine.
+- IBM i stock OS images support English (2924) or English DBCS (2984).
+You can install additional secondary languages and  change the primary language on an IBM i virtual machine.

-- The VSI console of an IBM i virtual machine that is provided by the IBM Cloud UI, supports English language by default.
-The VSI console also supports the Japanese if installed as a primary or secondary language.
+- The VSI console also supports Japanese if it is installed as a primary or secondary language.

-    Selecting Japanese as the language in the Console Setting dialog before starting the IBM i VSI console does not install the Japanese language.
-Installing Japanese as a primary or secondary language is a separate task that is performed on an IBM i virtual machine.
+  If you select Japanese as the language in the Console Setting dialog before you start the IBM i VSI console, the system does not install the Japanese language.
+Installing Japanese as a primary or secondary language is a separate task that you must perform on an IBM i virtual machine.
   {: note}

-- When you deploy an IBM i virtual machine with the Cloud Optical Repository (COR) stock OS image, you can install national languages as either the primary or secondary language.
+- The COR stock OS image can be used to deploy a second IBM i virtual machine.
+The second IBM i virtual machine that is deployed contains the language media that can be used to install primary and secondary languages on other IBM i virtual machines.

 For more information about IBM i network and software installation, see: